-At the Bexhill-on-Sea Grammar School in East Sussex I enjoyed sports and studied the great british constitution and economics and maybe it was there that I first discovered how laws are applied unjustly and unfairly.
+At the Bexhill-on-Sea Grammar School in East Sussex I enjoyed sports and studied the great British constitution and economics and maybe it was there that I first discovered how laws are applied unjustly and unfairly.
 My acts of rebellion started small but got me in plenty of trouble.
 Corporal punishment was still the norm.
-I got excluded from classes, slippered and caned, had objects thrown at me and was even forced to crawl under a classroom floor through broken milk bottle glass – all punishments instigated by teachers!
-My disgust and disdain for authority became a product of my education and other abuses.
+I was regularly excluded from classes, slippered and caned, had objects thrown at me and was even forced to crawl under a classroom floor through broken milk bottle glass – all punishments instigated by teachers!
+My disgust and disdain for authority became a product of my education plus some other abuses.

 I was a child of the ’60’s liberally partaking of the free sex, drugs and rock’n roll.
 Pubs, clubs and concerts were overflowing with the great bands of that era.
-My ear was tuned to the music and lyrics of the Beatles, Dylan, Pink Floyd, the Stones, the Who and more.
+My ears and mind where tuned to the music and lyrics of the Beatles, Dylan, Pink Floyd, the Stones, the Who and more.
 A whole new generation was rapidly evolving and I was an eager participant.
 The world was an oyster for teenagers at that time and so I became one renegade amongst many renegades.

-It was 1970 after my fiancé ditched me that my last connection with convention ended.
+It was in 1970 after my first love teenage fiancé ditched me that my last connection with convention ended.
 Brokenhearted, I traveled to Israel to work on a kibbutz supposedly to pick grapefruit.
-Inadvertently, I found myself on the Lebanese border, attacked by freedom fighters and got an education in middle eastern politics, biblical history and modern sexuality.
-My new perceptions of peace and love and freedom changed my life in many ways, forever.
+Inadvertently, I found myself on the Lebanese border, attacked by El Fatah freedom fighters and educated in middle eastern politics, biblical history and the sexual revolution.
+New perceptions of peace and love and freedom changed my life in many ways, forever.

-Back in the hustle of London I was labelled ‘the starstruck country bumpkin’ because I came from rural Sussex.
-To get to my city college in the the heart of the international banking beast I passed the Royal Stock Exchange, the Bank of England but was more impressed by the ancient aromatic coffee roasting shops.
+Back in the University of London hustle I was labelled ‘the country bumpkin’ coming from a working class family in rural Sussex.
+To get to my city college in the the heart of the international banking beast I passed the Royal Stock Exchange and the Bank of England but was more impressed by the ancient aromatic coffee roasting shops.
 London was becoming a world centre for music, fashion and questioning authority.
-Quite surprisingly, I passed my B.A. while protesting 20th century colonialism, dancing and drinking my way though debauched parties and becoming totally disillusioned with capitalism.
+Quite surprisingly, I passed my B.A. protesting Vietnam and 20th century colonialism while dancing and drinking my way though debauched parties and becoming totally disillusioned with capitalism.

 Returning to communal kibbutz living in 1973, the Yom Kippur war opened my young eyes to the evils of government propaganda.
 Seeking tranquility and authenticity in the world of children I tried teaching.
-It led me to finding my assignment for this life.
-After a short spell at Tapion School I became a juggler and discovered that teaching circus skill in my own school on my own terms was the right renegade path for me.
+It became my assignment for this life.
+After a short spell at Tapion School in St Lucia I became a juggler and discovered that teaching circus skill in my own school on my own terms was the right renegade path for me.

 While raising my daughter alone I married a beautiful woman with six kids.
-My 36 years in Hawaii ended with my sudden deportation back to the UK, much to the delight of my aging mum and sisters.
+Soon after my 36 years living in Hawaii ended when I was suddenly deportation back to the UK, much to the delight of my aging mum and sisters.
 My present life may appear normal– which keeps my mum happy – but as my stories unfold, in future blogs, readers may observe the renegade remains alive in me.

 On my journey I crossed paths with a multitude of very interesting, eccentric, infamous and egotistical people.
 As I travelled with some and shared adventures with others I discovered one universal truth on this life – “there’s nout so queer as folk”